We do not sell this product at present

 If you miss a dose of Midazolam, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Midosed 5mg Injection
+Frequently asked questions about Midosed Injection

-Frequently asked questions for Midazolam
+Frequently asked questions about Midazolam

 Midosed is safe if used at prescribed doses for the prescribed duration as advised by your doctor

 Yes, Midosed a sedative medication used before and during diagnostic or surgical procedures either in combination with or without local anesthesia